 ‘[the book] brings to bear all the qualities that one would expect from good local history: a fine grasp of the available sources, a strong sense of geographical place, a richness of detail, and an encyclopedic knowledge of the town in question’ Phil Withington, Renaissance Quarterly

-‘Just one example of how valuable this books is … it deserves to become a classic in the field of urban history’ Arnold Pacey, Vernacular Architecture
+‘Just one example of how valuable this book is … it deserves to become a classic in the field of urban history’ Arnold Pacey, Vernacular Architecture

-This study of the small cathedral city of St Albans offers a rare insight into social change in a typical English community between 1650 and 1700.
+This study of the small market town of St Albans offers a rare insight into social change in a typical English community between 1650 and 1700.

 Examination of the town’s domestic, religious and commercial buildings and a unique attempt at family reconstitution coupled with an analysis of social structure provides urban historians with an important resource.

-Particular attention is paid to evolving religious and political beliefs during the turbulent time between Cromwell’s Commonwealth and the accession of Queen Anne in 1688.
+Particular attention is paid to evolving religious and political beliefs during the turbulent time between Cromwell’s Commonwealth and the accession to the throne of William and Mary in 1689.

 Editors: J.T.
 Smith & M.A.
 North